Bira/octopus-carnival/_drafts/wir-mm-4e-wolves.md

 required.
 This could be interpreted to mean that a dire wolf with a rider always has CA against any enemy adjacent to it!
 The MV version of this trait, named **Pack Harrier**, says it only works when the wolf has two or more allies adjacent to the enemy.
-So the rider still counts, but you need someone else to get the bonus.
+So the rider still counts, but you need a second ally to get the bonus.

 They also have a trait called **Pack Hunter**, which grants their _rider_ combat